opendataphilly/opendataphilly-jkan/_datasets/ppr-boat-launches.md

 ---
+area_of_interest: null
 category:
 - Parks / Recreation
 - Transportation
-extras:
-  Department: Parks & Recreation
+created: '2015-01-14T21:31:23.917614'
 license: Other (City of Philadelphia)
 maintainer: Parks & Recreation
 maintainer_email: ''
+maintainer_link: null
+maintainer_phone: null
 notes: "Boat launches across the city are places where boats (kayaks, canoes, and\
   \ or motorboats) can be launched onto the Schuylkill River or Delaware River.
 This\
   \ dataset identifies the boat launches/ramps located on PPR property or boat launches\
-  \ PPR administers directly. "
+  \ PPR administers directly. \r\n\r\nTrouble downloading or have questions about\
+  \ this City dataset?
+Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
+opendataphilly_rating: null
 organization: City of Philadelphia
 resources:
 - description: ''